 (1b) In subsection (1a) —

-“proposal” has the meaning given to that term in section 3(1) of the Environmental Protection Act 1986.
+proposal has the meaning given to that term in section 3(1) of the Environmental Protection Act 1986.

 (1c) Subsection (1a) does not apply to an application for a mining lease made pursuant to a Government agreement as defined in section 2 of the Government Agreements Act 1979.